cloudwalk/capybara-finance/documentation/contracts/libraries/Interest.md

 </ul>

 ## Usage
-The Interest library's Formula enumeration is be used in smart contracts for specifying how interest should be calculated for a particular loan or investment.
+The Interest library's Formula enumeration is being used in smart contracts for specifying how interest should be calculated for a particular loan or investment.